SeedTactics/immutable-collections/website/docs/bulk-operations.md

 - Second, a function `adjustVal` which is called for each key to adjust along with the existing value (or undefined) and the helper value.
 This `adjustVal` function returns either the updated value to put into the map or undefined to remove the key and value.

+Adjust is more general than union/intersection/difference because you can provide custom logic in the `adjustVal` which is executed for each key and entry, and importantly the `adjustVal` custom logic gets access to the values from both maps.
+Union is instead provided a merge function but the merge function is called only for duplicate keys, so you don't get to provide custom logic when a key is missing in one of the maps.

+This distinction should guide your choice between union and adjust; the main benefit of the bulk operations is code clarity so if there is some logic which is needed which requires both (possibly undefined) values from both maps, put the logic into the `adjustVal` function and use adjust.
+(As a secondary consideration, union/intersection/difference are slightly faster than adjust so if you don't need the extra features, use union/intersection/difference.)